With inexpensive equipment, women can get a glimpse of their own cervix prior to the customary 2-year Pap smear.

 - Pelvic pain or pain during intercourse

-Abnormal bumps or warts should be evaluated by a medical professional.
-Most cervical cancers are caused by various strains of the human Papillomavirus (HPV)—a sexually transmitted infection.
+Have a medical professional evaluate abnormal bumps or warts.
+Most cervical cancers are caused by various strains of the Human Papillomavirus (HPV)—a sexually transmitted infection.

 Prophylactic HPV vaccinations are only effective if administered during virginity.
 For this reason, experts recommend Pap smear tests every 2 years starting at age 21.
-With inexpensive equipment, women can get a glimpse of their own cervix prior to the customary 2-year test, in order to detect anomalies earlier.
+With inexpensive equipment, women can get a glimpse of their cervix before the customary 2-year test, to detect anomalies earlier.

 Women living with HIV are at a higher risk of cervical cancer and other cervical diseases.
 The U.S. Centers for Disease Control and Prevention recommends that all HIV-positive women get an initial cervical Pap test, and get re-tested 6 months later.
 If both Pap tests are normal, then these women can follow up with yearly Pap tests.